History of Zig Zag stiff tethers:

 Q. Does Petzl state that the ZigZag can be used in an SRT setup?

-In Section 4.2 of the ZigZag owner's manual (see image below or access the document at this link) Petzl states that the ZigZag can be used in a "simple" or SRT setup as long as additional friction is placed on the line.
+In Section 4.2 of the ZigZag owner's manual (see image below or access the document at this link or this link) Petzl states that the ZigZag can be used in a "simple" or SRT setup as long as additional friction is placed on the line.
 The example they give is a Munter hitch below the line (see below).
-A Rope Wrench above the ZigZag is another example of extra friction on the line, but it is not specifically endorsed by Petzl.
+A Rope Wrench above the ZigZag is another example of extra friction on the line.

 Q. What is the breaking strength of the ZigZag?